BrokingClub/BrokingClub/laravel/doc/FunctionPoints.md

 ## Function points vs effort
 ![FP Graph](http://broking.club/img/doc/functionpoints/FP Graph.JPG)

-**Outliers:** Like you can see in this graph we have some outliers.
-For the reasons why they exist please check the corresponding FP calculation.

 ![Calculation for graph](http://broking.club/img/doc/functionpoints/Usecases FPs.JPG)

+### Outliers
+Like you can see in this graph we have **some outliers**.
+For the reasons why they exist please check the corresponding FP calculation below.

 ## Use cases